Average Reading Time: 1 minute and 33 seconds

-The three tastes that epitomize the body’s demand for nervous system support are sweet, sour and salt.
+The three tastes that epitomize the body’s demand for nervous system support are sweet, sour and salty.
 These tastes are commonly found in comfort foods, and herein lies the problem:

-The results showed that the group that drank the beverage with flax seeds ate 9% less calories once off the fast than the group that had no flax in their drink.
+The results showed that the group that drank the beverage with flax seeds ate 9% less calories once off the fast compared to the group that had no flax in their drink.

 This study indicated that flax, which is high in soluble fiber, can curb or naturally suppress the appetite.
-In the winter when food was generally scarce, nature seems again to come to the rescue, offering appetite-suppressing foods harvested during a season when food was typically scarce.
+In the winter, when food was generally scarce, nature seems again to come to the rescue, offering appetite-suppressing foods.

 During this holiday season, foods rich in soluble fiber like flax may offer a real solution to naturally suppress the appetite and keep us from over-indulging in the foods, snacks and drinks that abound during the holidays.